PetervanLunteren/EcoAssist/markdown/errors.md

 ## Example email for faulty installation

-Seems like there was an issue during the installation.
-Nine times out of ten, these issues are due to security settings blocking certain downloads.
-This may be attributed to security software such as VPNs, proxy servers, firewall, or antivirus applications, which are known to be particularly strict on company computers.
+It seems there was an issue during the installation.
+In most cases, such issues are caused by security settings blocking certain downloads.
+This is often due to security software such as VPNs, proxy servers, firewalls, or antivirus applications, which are particularly strict on company-managed computers.
 Could you please check if any of these security settings are enabled on your computer?
+Additionally, the security settings might be active on the internet connection you're using.
+If your connection is managed by a university, government, or other organization, it could be the source of the issue.
+If possible, try switching to a different network (e.g., use your home network instead), or switch between WiFi and ethernet to see if this resolves the problem.

 In order to debug, could you please:
 1. Reboot your computer.